- 1 Purpose

 All new systems should conform to the World Wide Web Consortium (W3C) Guidelines and aim to meet level AA requirements.
 Where feasible, existing systems should also work towards AA compliance.

-To achieve this level of compliance, Information System Owners and/or project managers should follow best-practice accessibility guidelines and use publicly available resources including, but not limited to the:
+To achieve this level of compliance, Information System Custodians and/or project managers should follow best-practice accessibility guidelines and use publicly available resources including, but not limited to the:

 - W3C Web Accessibility Initiative;